6 Causes of Yellow Toenails and Treatments That Help

-“If the underlying cause is psoriasis, the use of systemic treatments, the nail condition may improve,” adds dermatologist Pooja Sodha, MD, director of cosmetic dermatology at George Washington University Medical Faculty Associates, in Washington, D.C.
+“If the underlying cause is psoriasis, [with] the use of systemic treatments, the nail condition may improve,” adds dermatologist Pooja Sodha, MD, director of cosmetic dermatology at George Washington University Medical Faculty Associates, in Washington, D.C.

 If psoriasis medication doesn’t help, treatments may include prescription corticosteroids, injections of corticosteroids, or certain retinoid creams applied to the nail.

 It’s also a good idea to keep the nails short and avoid trauma to the nails, Dr. Lipner says.